jalbrecq/jalbrecq/README.md

 - 👨‍💻 I have 23 years old, I live in belgium 🇧🇪
 - 👨‍🎓 I'm a student at Unamur in data sciences
-- 🔭 I’m currently working on a basic graphQL list app
+- 🔭 I’m currently working on a next website
 - 🌱 I’m currently learning machine learning 🤖
-but also graphQL, Reactjs, Vuejs, nodejs, deno, bootstrap, apollo, mongoDB, ...
+but also Nextjs, Vuejs, Nodejs, Deno, Bootstrap, mongoDB, ...
 - 📚 I'm currently reading "Hands on machine learning"
 -  🥅 my 2020-2021 goal is simply *get my data sciences master degree*